higs4281/panda-loaders/README.md

 temp
 ```

-The scripts will look for a local environment variable, `PANDA_LOADERS_BASE_DIR`, to use as the base directory for the above folders, and will default to `/tmp` if no var is found.
+The scripts will look for a local environment variable, `PANDA_LOADERS_BASE_DIR`, to use as the base directory for the above folders, and will default to `/tmp` as the base directory if no environment var is found.

+If you use the script to load data into a PANDA instance, the process uses PANDA's API, which is slow but has some advantages over PANDA's manual data upload process.
+• It sidesteps memory issues that you can encounter in PANDA's loading GUI
+• It only uses PANDA index space, rather than index space + file storage space.
+• It results in a dataset with external_id values, which makes rows editable via the API